 What is company culture?

-Whether a company consists of one employee or one thousand, organizational culture dictates the workplace environment – even when that workplace is remote.
+Whether a company consists of ten employees or ten thousand, organizational culture dictates the workplace environment – even when that workplace is remote.

 Higher employee engagement

-Employees who enjoy every aspect of their job are more engaged, and 88% of employees believe a distinct workplace culture is important to a business being successful.
+Employees who report better experiences at work are naturally more engaged, and 88% of employees believe a distinct workplace culture is important to a business being successful.
 Conversely, disengaged employees cost U.S. companies up to $550 billion a year, according to a study conducted by The Engagement Institute.

 Work-related stress and mental illness caused by a toxic workplace culture costs US businesses more than $300 billion a year in health costs, absenteeism, and poor performance: